ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

+Days until freshman year ends: 42

-Days until Gen Beta starts: 253
+Days until Gen Beta starts: 252

-Days until I become old enough to have sex in Massachusetts: 340
+Days until I become old enough to have sex in Massachusetts: 339

-Days until I become old enough to have sex in New York: 705
+Days until I become old enough to have sex in New York: 704

-Days until I become old enough to have sex in California: 1071
+Days until I become old enough to have sex in California: 1070

-Days until I graduate high school: 1137
+Days until I graduate high school: 1136

-Days until I vote for an actually good candidate: 1294
+Days until I vote for an actually good candidate: 1293

-Days until said actually good candidate becomes president: 1368
+Days until said actually good candidate becomes president: 1367

-Days until the end of the 2020s: 1715
+Days until the end of the 2020s: 1714

-Days until the heat death of the universe: 4130
+Days until the heat death of the universe: 4129

 Discord: @bombcraft